rayklanderman/ai-health-chat/README.md

 Feel free to open issues and pull requests!

+## Security Measures

+This project implements several security best practices:

+### API Key Security
+- Never commit API keys to the repository
+- Use environment variables for all sensitive data
+- Include `.env.example` as a template without real values

+### Data Privacy
+- No personal health data is stored
+- All conversations are ephemeral
+- No tracking or analytics of user data

+### Usage Guidelines
+- This is a demonstration project for the hackathon
+- Not intended for production medical use
+- Always consult healthcare professionals for medical advice

+### License Restrictions
+This code is provided for hackathon evaluation purposes.
+Any usage, reproduction, or distribution must comply with the hackathon rules and guidelines.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.